jibbius/jackbarker-com-au/_posts/2017-05-16-raspberry-pi-photo-booth-3.markdown

     class="medium"
 %}

+This completes the woodwork section of the build.

 ## Next article

 For the [next article]({{ "/photo-booth/4" | prepend: site.url }}) in this series, I'll be talking about <strong>mounting the LED lights</strong> and <strong>connecting up the circuits</strong>.